 When it comes to shoes, support is everything.

-If you are an avid runner, then you know that you will need a running shoe that gives you the support you need.
-This is especially important if you have any special needs or conditions regarding your feet--for example, if you overpronate you will want to make sure you have shoes that help correct the issue or if you suffer from Plantar Fasciitis then you will want to get shoes that prevent those symptoms from flaring up.
+If you're an avid runner, then you know that you will need a running shoe that gives you the support you need.
+This is especially important if you have special needs or conditions regarding your feet--for example, if you overpronate you will want to make sure you have shoes that help correct the issue or if you suffer from Plantar Fasciitis then you will want to get shoes that prevent those symptoms from flaring up.

 HIgh top running shoes are known for the great support they give--although nowadays you will find that some offer better support and stability than others.
 However, for the most part, they will always provide a bit more support and stability than the "traditional" running shoe.
 This is because they typically offer a more secure and stabilizing fit that will ensure your ankles don't wobble or roll around.